 Endometriosis was considered the same condition as adenomyosis until 1920, but today we treat them differently and we have a more accurate rate of evaluating the frequency of this condition.

 Nowadays, medicine allows us to understand that early stages of endometriosis can also appear in the early 20s and even in young girls and teens with pelvic pain.
 Unfortunately, symptoms can be attributed to a painful period and the endometriosis can remain undiagnosed.

-With the help of modern medicine, patients have more options of diagnosing endometriosis.
+With the help of modern medicine, patients have more options for diagnosing endometriosis.
 Besides the classical pelvic exam and ultrasound testing, laparoscopy- a minor surgical intervention, helps us to determine the location and the extent of the growth.
 Depending on the gravity of the case, your doctor will decide the best treatment, either medication or surgery.